deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 but only uses them for ephemeral message transport.
-When initially onboarding with Delta Chat you'll create a "Chat profile" which initially consists of your chosen name and avatar, and an encryption-setup, e-mail address and password.
+When initially onboarding with Delta Chat you'll create a "Chat profile" which initially consists of your chosen name and avatar, and an automatically generated encryption-setup, e-mail address and password.
-The new 1.46 apps by default automate the last three and only ask for your name and avatar but if you tap "use other server" and "manual login" you can manually specify an existing e-mail address.
+If you tap "use other server" and "manual login" you can manually specify an existing e-mail address and password.

 Over time, your chat profile accumulates contacts, chat groups, messages and media files.
-No matter if you using a chatmail or a classic e-mail server, you can always transfer or replicate your chat profile to another device, or export it to a file and then import and use it from any other device.
+You can transfer or duplicate your chat profile to another device, either by a QR code scan or by exporting it to a file and then importing and using it on any other device.
-Chat profiles are "in your hand" and are not stored on any central server, also not in encrypted or PIN-protected form.
+Chat profiles are literally "in your hand" and are not stored on any central server, also not in encrypted or PIN-protected form.